metalsp0rk/resticprofile/README.md

 ```

+## Debugging your template and variable expansion

+If for some reason you don't understand why resticprofile is not loading your configuration file, you can display the generated configuration after executing the template (and replacing the variables and everything) using the --trace flag:

 ## Documentation on template, variable expansion and other configuration scripting

 There are a lot more you can do with configuration templates.
 If you're brave enough, [you can read the full documentation of the Go templates](https://golang.org/pkg/text/template/).

 For a more end-user kind of documentation, you can also read [hugo documentation on templates](https://gohugo.io/templates/introduction/) which is using the same Go implementation, but don't talk much about the developer side of it.
+Please note there are some functions only made available by hugo though.

 ## Configuration file reference